At a Glance

 Some tips for your application 🫡

-Tailor Your Resume: Make sure your resume highlights any relevant experience related to fisheries, public speaking, or educational roles.
-Emphasise skills that align with the duties of a Shop at the Dock Guide, such as communication and organisation.
+Tailor Your Resume: Make sure your resume highlights any relevant experience or skills related to fisheries, public speaking, or educational roles.
+Emphasise any previous work with the public or in educational settings.

-Answer Supplemental Questions Thoughtfully: Take your time to answer the supplemental questions in the application.
-Provide detailed responses about your knowledge of fisheries and your comfort level with public speaking.
-This is your chance to stand out and show your personality.
+Answer Supplemental Questions Thoughtfully: Take your time to answer the supplemental questions clearly and concisely.
+Use specific examples from your background to demonstrate your knowledge of fisheries and your comfort level with public speaking.

 How to prepare for a job interview at Oregon State University